joshhus/blockchain-sw-25/internal/blockchain_images.md

 ## Supported Fabric versions

-The {{site.data.keyword.blockchainfull_notm}} Docker images are based on Hyperledger Fabric v1.4.6.
+The {{site.data.keyword.blockchainfull_notm}} Docker images are based on Hyperledger Fabric v1.4.7 and v2.x.
 You can use this documentation to install and deploy the latest version of Fabric used by the {{site.data.keyword.blockchainfull_notm}} Platform 2.5.

 See the [My Support](https://www.ibm.com/support/pages/support-ibm-blockchain-platform-v21x){: external} page for details on what is supported.